FredericBlum/ExtractingWordlistsFromDictionaries/README.md

 ## Necessary packages

+All the code makes the general assumption that you have Python and Git installed on your computer.
+As for the project-specific requirements, we lead you through the installation process.
 We include the `getcl`-package in this repository during the review process.
 Please install all the necessary packages using the following code:

 ```shell
 pip install -r requirements.txt
 pip install getcl/
 ```

+On Windows, you might need to prefix the `pip` command with `python -m`.
 In order to run the code, you will need local copies of CLTS, Concepticon, and Glottolog.
 To prepare those reference catalogues, plesae run the followign code and follow the interactive prompts:

 ```shell